 White River State Trail

 The Canadian Pacific Railway never used the line.
-The corridor was purchased by Wisconsin’s Department of Transportation and Department of Natural Resources in 1999 for a recreational trail.
+The railway corridor was purchased by Wisconsin’s Department of Transportation and Department of Natural Resources in 1999 for a recreational trail.
 A product of the Rails-to-Trails program, the path opened in 2003.

 The White River State Trail journeys through farm fields and wetlands, and traverses the communities of Springfield and Lyons.
 The path takes its name from the White River, which flows 19 miles from Geneva Lake to the Fox River in Burlington.
 The trail crosses the river a mile east of Lyons, and other creeks cross the path as well.
 Wildlife, songbirds, and a host of tree and wildflower species are seen along the trail.